TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-exception.md

 I've [mentioned]({{ mandate_url | append: "#the-mandate" }}) the Jeff Bezos [API Mandate](https://gist.github.com/chitchcock/1281611) before.
 Looking at it again, I'm struck by how much time it spends anticipating how people will try to work around it, making it clear there will be no exceptions and spelling out the consequences for non-compliance.

-Great, you've made your first mandate stick.
+Hopefully you've made your first mandate stick.
 Now rinse and repeat.
 Over time your mandates can become more contentious, maybe you can have more than one active at a time.
 Just make sure you always follow through, that there are consequences.
 And, of course, no exceptions.